sushavanP/sushavanP/README.md

 ### Hi there 👋

 I'm **Sushavan**.
 I am an upcoming pre-final year student at **Manipal University Jaipur**.
-I am a tech nerd and a space science aficionado.
+I am a tech nerd and a Quantum Physics aficionado.
 I would love to have Software Developer or Machine Learning Engineer as my career designation.

 ### About